mingyeahh/mingyeahh.github.io/_pages/about.md

   - /about.html
 ---

-If you’ve stumbled here, congrats—you’ve found the internet’s most exclusive ‘Under Construction’ party! 🎉
+Hi Hi!
+Hope you are doing well!
+If you came across this site, it should be purely by accident - you’ve found the internet’s most exclusive ‘Under Construction’ party! 🎉

-The site administrator (me) is currently optimizing sleep efficiency (see also: avoiding responsibilities with alarming precision).
+The site administrator (me) is currently optimising sleep efficiency (see also: avoiding responsibilities with alarming precision).

 Statistical probability suggests you have better things to do than watch this page accumulate HTTP dust.
 Go forth.
 Live your life.
-(Before I enter another guilt-driven coding sprint.)
+(Before I enter another guilt-driven writing/coding sprint.)